KAI KF-21 Boramae: Program funding

 The funding for the KF-X project is a multi-party effort, primarily led by the South Korean government.
 The development phase, with an initial cost estimated at 8.8 trillion won (approximately US$7.8 billion), is a joint venture.
 The South Korean government holds the majority financial responsibility, originally committed to funding 60% of the project.
-Korea Aerospace Industries (KAI), the prime manufacturer, contributes 20%.
+KAI, the prime manufacturer, contributes 20%.
 The remaining 20% was to be funded by Indonesia; however, due to economic difficulties, Indonesia has struggled with its payments.
 This led to a revised agreement in August 2024, where South Korea agreed to reduce Indonesia's financial obligation to 600 billion won, which is about one-third of their original contribution (7.5%).
 This adjustment means that South Korean partners, including the government and KAI, will absorb the shortfall to ensure the project's successful completion and on-schedule delivery.
-It is known that multiple countries expressed interest in participating in the program by covering Indonesia's funding responsibility to gain their qualifications; among these nations are Poland and the United Arab Emirates.
+It is known that multiple countries expressed interest in participating in the program by covering Indonesia's funding responsibility to gain their qualifications; among these nations are Poland and the United Arab Emirates (UAE).